hubotio/hubot/CONTRIBUTING.md

   * `a = b` and not `a=b`.
   * Follow the conventions you see used in the source already.

-# Stale Issue & Pull Request Policy
+# Stale issue and pull request policy

 Issues and pull requests have a shelf life and sometimes they are no longer relevant.
 All issues and pull requests that have not had any activity for 90 days will be marked as `stale`.
 Simply leave a comment with information about why it may still be relevant to keep it open.
 If no activity occurs in the next 7 days, it will be automatically closed.